Metinis/CraftMine/include/glfw-3.3.9/README.md

  - [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) for test and example UI
  - [stb\_image\_write](https://github.com/nothings/stb) for writing images to disk

-The documentation is generated with [Doxygen](https://doxygen.org/) if CMake can find that tool.
+The documentation is generatedBuffData with [Doxygen](https://doxygen.org/) if CMake can find that tool.